 A number of fished species use subtidal sand plains in South Australia (Bryars 2003).
-No predictions of change are available for the FWCMP and little is known about the possible response of subtidal sand species and ecosystem changes following protection.
+Snapper, when considered in isolation, are predicted to increase in size and abundance over the next 20 years inside the Nuyts Reef, Chadinga, Lound Island, Isles of St Francis and Barlows Beach SZs of the NAMP (Bailey et al. 2012a).
+Little is known about the possible response of other subtidal sand species and ecosystem changes following protection.
 Potential indicators for monitoring subtidal sand ecosystems include size/abundance/diversity of fish and invertebrate communities, and sand extent.